Hello, this is Ryuta Hamamoto from TIMEWELL.

 | General license | For highly reliable exporters, based on post-shipment management | Companies with advanced compliance certification |

-In December 2025, MOFCOM announced that it had granted its first general license to highly reliable exporters and counterparties (per media reports).
+In December 2025, MOFCOM announced it had granted its first general license to highly reliable exporters and counterparties (per media reports).

 Replace siloed classification work with AI.

 METI's FY2024 data shows 52% of foreign exchange law violations stem from classification errors.
-TRAFEED cuts determination time by ~70% and stores structured rationale for every decision.
+Download the TRAFEED product catalog covering features and rollout.

 The 7 Permanently Controlled Elements (Announcement No. 18 of 2025)